payelmuk150/patch-modulator/README.md

 ---

-## Citing Controllable Patching
+## Citing Overtone

-If you use the modules for CKM/CSM or build upon this repository, please cite:
+If you use the modules for CKM/CSM or build upon the ideas presented in this repository, please consider citing:

 ```bibtex
 @inproceedings{